jmr-lab/HTML/README.md

 # Lightweight mail-client demo

+The text below was written by Proton Lumo :

 <div class="w-full"><div class="progressive-markdown-content">
   <div class="content-visibility-auto"><p>The <code>inbox.html</code> is a <strong>self‑contained, static web page</strong> that implements a very lightweight “mail‑client” UI.<br>
 It is built with plain HTML, CSS (mostly custom variables) and a handful of Bootstrap assets (icons, grid utilities).<br>